ErKatz/octoprint_multi_printer_instructions/README.md

 However, when a docker contianer is started with a symlink as a mapped device, **the symlink is derefenced**, which means if the device is disconnected, reconnected and gets a different name, the previous underlying ACM device will still be used by in the container (same musical chair game goes on!).

-So to avoid that confusion, the container is restart "clean".
+So to avoid that confusion, the container is restarted "clean".
 The overhead is minimal and in most application, devices get connected/disconnected at most once a day (if at all)

 ```